ners-xd/DELTARUNE-Bingosync/README.md

     - Taking damage in the Chapter 2 basement teacup ride
     - Taking damage to the first part of The Knight's sword corridor attack.
 The part where the swords get launched in random areas counts as a separate hit
     - Taking damage to Balthizard's clouds that only come up when at least one other enemy is in the battle.

-# How to install and use
-- Download [the latest](https://github.com/ners-xd/deltarune-bingosync/releases/latest) version of the mod
-- **For Switch:** Use nxdumptool to dump the game files (INCLUDING the update, not just the base application) to your computer **(make sure to use layeredfs dir)**.
-A tutorial can be found [here](https://www.youtube.com/watch?v=-azK1yjPGQg) if you don't know how
-- **Extract the archive anywhere**, run "Bingosync Patcher.bat" and follow its instructions. **On Switch, the game files will be in atmosphere\contents\0100A0D022A68000\romfs**
-- Create or join a room on Bingosync, open the game and obtain the room ID from the end of the link (bingosync.com/room/XXXXXXXXXXXXXXXXXXXXXX) and the room's password.
-Choose a nickname and a color (orange, red, blue, green, purple, navy, teal, brown, pink or yellow) and press "Connect to room"
-- In this menu you can also reset your goal progress if needed (in case there's a bug or you just want to reset it, for some reason) and change your preferences.
-- Having the chat open automatically progresses text if you're in a cutscene!

-# Potential errors while patching
-- Couldn't read ROM - The vanilla file couldn't be found, make sure it's named exactly "data.win" (Windows) / "game.win" (Console)
-- This patch is not intended for this ROM - The file that's trying to be patched is either not vanilla or not supported.
-Make sure there's no mods already applied on that file and make sure it's on the list of supported versions (found near the top of this page).

 # Contributing
 How to contribute to the mod: